 Participants in the 2018 workshop left with a working knowledge of the LandPKS mobile app and an understanding of how they could use it in management.
 The primary outcome of this workshop, though, was an increased awareness of the LandPKS app.
 As trainers, a secondary outcome was a better understanding of how to develop and guide trainings to help participants learn the app and see its potential uses in their operations.
 As per feedback from participants, subsequent workshops and trainings will address how to share data with land-management agencies and other users, and how datasets from different sources can be used together (e.g., LandPKS data used with data collected by BLM, or with photo-monitoring).

 The LandPKS application and its calculated indicators will not be adopted in Idaho if the data are not compatibile with, and accepted by, the land management agencies that administer the grazing leases Idaho ranchers depend upon.
 One of the primary objectives of this project is to demonstrate that compatibility.
 The results of the ongoing comparison of techniques will help ranchers adopt the LankPKS tool and will facilitate the BLM in accepting and using rancher-collected monitoring data for grazing permit evaluation and renewal.
 The new LandPKS training materials and modules will also facilitate adoption and use of the LandPKS protocols and tools.

 Educational & Outreach Activities

-The following Idaho Rangeland Monitoring Workshops have been scheduled for 2020:
+The following Idaho Rangeland Monitoring Workshops are planned for 2021: